lenkiefer/lenkiefer.github.com/_posts/2016-05-14-visual-meditations-on-house-prices-part4.md

 <img src="{{ site.url }}/img/charts_may_14_2016/metro_us_corr.gif" alt="hpi corr"/>

 This gif compares each metro area (grouped by principal state) to the U.S. in terms of the index.
 I've plotted the U.S. index on the x axis (using a log scale) and the metro index (using a log scale) on the y axis.
-In general there's fairly strong correlation, but some markets seem to permanently depart for the regression line.
+In general there's fairly strong correlation, but some markets seem to permanently depart from the regression line.

 Let's consider Dallas and Los Angeles: